The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Abstract

 \section{Abstract}

-{In astronomical observations, the estimation of distances from parallaxes is a challenging task due to the inherent measurement errors and the non-linear relationship between the parallax and the distance.
+In astronomical observations, the estimation of distances from parallaxes is a challenging task due to the inherent measurement errors and the non-linear relationship between the parallax and the distance.
 This study leverages ideas from robust Bayesian inference to tackle these challenges, investigating a broad class of prior densities for estimating distances with a reduced bias and variance.
-Through theoretical analysis, simulation experiments, and the application to data from the \textit{Gaia} Data Release 1 (GDR1), we demonstrate that heavy-tailed priors provide more reliable distance estimates, particularly in the presence of large fractional parallax errors.
-Theoretical results highlight the ``curse of a single observation," where the likelihood dominates the posterior, limiting the impact of the prior.
+Through theoretical analysis, simulation experiments, and application to data from the \textit{Gaia} Data Release~1 (GDR1), we demonstrate that heavy-tailed priors provide more reliable distance estimates, particularly in the presence of large fractional parallax errors.
+Theoretical results highlight the ``curse of a single observation,'' where the likelihood dominates the posterior, limiting the impact of the prior.
 Nevertheless, heavy-tailed priors can delay the explosion of posterior risk, offering a more robust framework for distance estimation.
-The findings suggest that reciprocal invariant priors, with polynomial decay in their tails, such as the Half-Cauchy and Product Half-Cauchy, are particularly well-suited for this task, providing a balance between bias reduction and variance control. }
+The findings suggest that reciprocal-invariant priors with polynomially decaying tails, such as the Half-Cauchy and Product Half-Cauchy, are particularly well suited for this task, providing a balance between bias reduction and variance control.